rob4abcba/ReactJS-Common-Questions/README.md

 46. ### What are fragments?

     It's common pattern in React which is used for a component to return multiple elements. *Fragments* let you group a list of children without adding extra nodes to the DOM.
+(RL: render() return ( requires a single parent as the toplevel ).
+If you use a regular <div> as the toplevel, you will introduce an extra node in the DOM.)

     ```jsx harmony
     render() {